-Sending real-time voice and video over IP (VoIP and Video over IP) has advanced from simply being being a smart method to cut phone carrier bills to a required technology for collaboration and productivity.
-Converged IP communications, at one time restricted to combining Internet-based voice calls and faxing on a single platform to replace traditional PBX systems, today incorporates voice and video, mobile communications, chat, presence, services, and more all within a centralized ecosystem that is manageable, scalable, highly secure, resilient, cost-effective, and intuitive.
+Exchanging real-time voice and video over Internet Protocol has evolved from simply being being a savvy technique to cut phone carrier bills to being an indispensable tool for collaboration and worker productivity.
+Unified communications, once restricted to integrating Internet-based voice and faxes on one platform to replace expensive PBX equipment, now includes VoIP and video, mobile communications, chat, presence, services, and much more within a cohesive framework that is manageable, scalable, protected, fault-tolerant, cost-effective, and intuitive.

 - IP Phones and Softphones to optimize end-user engagement

 - Unified Communications Applications for integrated access to presence, IM, voice and video, phone messages, white boarding, and conferencing

 - IP Gateways for connecting to public networks and teleworkers

 Cisco's call-processing agent is the centerpiece of Cisco's IP Communications portfolio infrastructure and provides the versatility to implement a centralized call-processing design, a decentralized design, or a mix of both.
 In a centralized deployment, Unified Communications Manager (UC Manager or CUCM) expands enterprise phone features to packet telephony devices such as VoIP handsets, media processing appliances, VoIP gateways, and mixed media programs across the IT environment.
 Unified Communications Manager supports extra multimedia services including unified messaging, multimedia conferencing, and collaborative client communication networks.